Hatch New Mexico Chile FAQ

 How can I make a ristra.

 Ristra making is actually a lot more simple than it looks.
-It it basically a process of stacking chile, then tying it all together.
+It it basically a process of stacking chile, then tying or sewing it all together.
+Check out our Guide to Making a Ristra on our main ristra page.

 Are your ristras edible?